PrimeTimeTran/next-blog/data/blog/design patterns/decorator.md

 Imagine for example, a User resource in a Ruby on Rails application

+## Purpose

+The decorator pattern allows you to add responsibilities or behavior to an object dynamically without modifying its original class.
+It promotes flexibility by letting you compose behaviors at runtime instead of creating large, monolithic classes or an explosion of subclasses.

+## Use Cases

+- Adding presentation logic to models without cluttering them (e.g., formatting a User’s name or displaying status labels).
+- Extending objects with additional features, like logging, caching, or validation, without altering their core implementation.
+- Layering multiple behaviors on a single object in a flexible and reusable way.
+- Wrapping API responses or third-party objects to adapt or enhance their interface for your application.

 ```ruby:./app/models/user.rb showLineNumbers
 class User < ApplicationRecord
   validates :email, presence: true, format: { with: /\A.+@.+$\Z/ }, uniqueness: true, unless: ->(user) {